neo4j/cypher-editor/README.md

 # Contribution process

-Contributions are very much appreciated but there are some
+Contributions are very much appreciated and here's an outline of the process.

+- Work in your own fork of the repo
+- Open a PR against the main branch
+- Follow the instructions in the pull request template